What Is the GMAT Test? – Guide for International Students

 You are required to evaluate different arguments related to specific questions and create a response that links evidence from the text with your own logical conclusions.
 You also need to analyze sentences carefully to find errors or identify correct text passages.
 Additionally, you must demonstrate your skill in understanding author tones, perspectives, summarizing ideas, and creating conclusions based on evidence in text.
 The score in this section ranges from six to 51.

-How Long Is the GMAT Exam?
+How Long Is the Exam?

-• Analytical Writing Assessment—30 minutes
+• Analytical Writing Assessment — 30 minutes

-• Integrated Reasoning—30 minutes
+• Integrated Reasoning — 30 minutes

-• Quantitative Reasoning—62 minutes
+• Quantitative Reasoning — 62 minutes

-• Verbal Reasoning—65 minutes
+• Verbal Reasoning — 65 minutes

 You can also take optional breaks throughout the exam for a total of 16 minutes maximum.